droliva10/Project_4/README.md

 Machines within the network can only be accessed by the Jump-box through the control node SSH connection.

-- I have allowed Kirk  (Jump-box) access to the Back-end Server Pool and Splunk Enterprise.
+- I have allowed Kirk (Jump-box) access to the Back-end Server Pool and Splunk Enterprise virtual machines.

 A summary of the access policies in place can be found in the table below.